mahdiwf/MC_Simulation_for_Stock/README.md

 >probability_of_success = num_success / num_simulations
 >print(f"Probability of achieving at least a {desired_return*100}% return: {probability_of_success*100:.2f}%")

-Probability of achieving at least a 12.0% return: 36.98%. <br>
+Probability of achieving at least a 12.0% return: **36.98%**. <br>

 Comparing VaR (Historical, Parametric, and Monte Carlo).<br>
 ![image](https://github.com/mahdiwf/MC_Simulation_for_Stock/assets/163992115/3528bfcd-ef2c-47f3-9640-9c4d5a1f066b)

 **Conclusion:**<br>
 I think Monte Carlo Simulation is a great tool to analyze a probabilistic view of future stock prices/other events.<br>
+  1) The upside potential (reward) is higher than the downside potential (risk)
-There is about 37% that AAPL will return more than 12% in a year.
-The downside potential (VaR and CVaR) is about 8-20% of the initial investment value depend on the confidence levels.<br>
+  2) There is about 37% that AAPL will return more than 12% in a year.
+  3) The downside potential (VaR and CVaR) is about 8-20% of the initial investment value depending on the confidence levels.

-Since this project is my first time calculating VaR & CVaR, I have no idea how to conclude from these results.<br>
+Since this project is my first time calculating VaR & CVaR, I have yet to learn to make decisions based on these results.
 However, I think I will not buy a stock solely based on Monte Carlo Simulation.